Mikulus6/Cultures-map-editor/documentation/formats/map.md

 such vertices satisfy the following equation: `y mod 4 = 2·(x mod 2)`.

 Additional vertices can be obtained by shifting any macro vertex.
-Vertices obtained in this way always lie on edge of triangle A or triangle B. The distance of the aforementioned shift is equal to half the length of the edge along which the vertex is being shifted.
+Vertices obtained in this way always lie on the edge of a triangle A or triangle B. The distance of the aforementioned shift is equal to half the length of the edge along which the vertex is being shifted.
 These newly created vertices are called *micro vertices*.
 In game, coordinates of such vertices are always a